-As we ‘seek first the kingdom of Yahuwah,’ we are preparing our heart, so that we may walk with Father, and serve Him only.
-This means that we will make it a regular practice to personally ask Father to give us the following:
+As we ‘seek first the kingdom of Yahuwah,’ we are preparing our heart, so that we may walk with Father, and serve Him.
+This means that we will make it a regular practice to personally ask Father to give us:

 - a tender heart

 - a contrite and humble spirit

 Our heart is the center, the very source of all we say and do (Proverbs 4:23).
 Our heart is as an artesian well, as a flowing spring from which everything in our life flows.
 For this reason, we need to keep and guard our heart with all diligence, which is part of our necessary preparation for seeking God.

 One important element necessary for preparing our heart is acquiring a heart that is tender — a heart that is no longer hardened.
 We ask Father to give us a tender heart so that our heart is soft and quick to be submissive to the Word of Yahuwah.
 King Josiah is an example of one whose heart was tender: